Majors and Minors

 Declaring a Major or Minor

-Luther College's liberal education balances the breadth symbolized in the general requirements with the depth possible in an individual major.
+Luther College’s liberal education balances the breadth symbolized in the general requirements with the depth possible in an individual major.
 Each major incorporates a body of knowledge, a methodology, applications, and ethical concerns.
 Each student must complete one major according to catalog specifications, earning a C average (2.00) or better in the number of hours required in the major.
 The specific requirements for the various majors are listed under each department in the catalog.
-In most cases students who transfer to Luther as juniors or seniors will be required to complete a minimum of two courses in the major at Luther.
-All transfer students must consult with the head of their intended major department as soon as possible after entering Luther College to determine what will be required to complete the major at Luther College.

-In addition, IIM proposals should meet the following criteria:
+The individualized interdisciplinary major should meet the following criteria: